Calling upon media and other authorities for a serious look into this issue in deep....

-But what is reality in Ura under the very watchful eyes of Thrumsingla park manager is something different.
+But what is a reality in Ura under the very watchful eyes of Thrumsingla park authority is something different.

-The place, which was once stopped from excavation for stones, is now once again being excavated.
-The area known as Khe-Kharti (White water) located above Pangkahr village in Ura is proven as spiritual place with documents before the authorities when Sumthrang Lam (My father) objected to excavating stones from this area some years ago.
-This said area is not only the sacred spiritual place but was once a marsh wet land.
-But now with a big drain dug for no good reason from the middle, it is a dry land.
+The place, which was once stopped from excavation for stones, is now once has opened for excavation.
+The area known as Khe-Kharti (White water) located above Pangkahr village in Ura is a proven spiritual site with documents before the authorities by Sumthrang Lam (My father) who objected to excavating stones from this area some years ago.
+This area is not only the sacred spiritual place but was once a marsh wet land, a source of water.

-It was proven a spiritual heritage site listed in the sacred sites of Bumthang collected by National Library of Bhutan.
-It was recorded by a biological account which says the source of the water for the marsh area is nine spring waters that appeared when Terton Pemalingpa’s Grand father Tenpi Nyima (Father of Dondrup Zangpo) was born at Sumthrang.
+It is proven a spiritual heritage site listed in the sacred sites of Bumthang collected by National Library of Bhutan.
+It was recorded by a biological account which says the source of the water for the marsh area is nine spring waters that appeared when Terton Pemalingpa’s Grand father Tenpi Nyima (Father of Dondrup Zangpo) was born at Sumtrhang.

-Sumthrang lam takes a special concern in protecting this sites since Her Royal Highness Ashi Sonam Choden Wangchuck, then the His Majesty's representative to the ministry of agriculture had a written command to protect the spiritual site around Sumthrang which has significance to the Kingdom as a whole.
+Sumtrhang lam takes a special concern in protecting this sites since Her Royal Highness Ashi Sonam Choden Wangchuck, then the His Majesty's representative to the ministry of agriculture had a written command to protect the spiritual site around Sumthrang which has significance to the Kingdom as a whole.

 “I can not leave it for things to go on under my watch since it is a Gongmi Ka unless an authority tells me that this written command is nullified,” Sumthang Lam, my father tells me.
 “I regret the present authorities that do not care much for this heritage sites nor respect this written command of Her Royal Highness. ”

 The process of excavation in the area was also quite questionable.
-First of all the dzongkhag authorities few years ago when the same person who is excavating now did the same, my father objected with prove of being spiritual site and is being stopped from excavation.
-But now under the watch of park manager's eye, he pretends not to be seen but tries to fine my father instead for informing his authority about the wrong doing.
+First of all the dzongkhag authorities a few years ago when the same person who is excavating now did the same, my father objected with proof of being spiritual site and is being stopped from the excavation.
+But now under the watch of the same management authority, it ignores this issue while trying to make my parent's life difficult for informing the authority about their irresponsibility.

 Secondly even to excavate from one’s own land, people need approval from local government and then the permit is being issued by forestry, in this case the Thrumsingla Park.
 But this excavation seemed no such systems followed.

-Thirdly the environment conservation act strongly emphasises on protection of marsh wet lands and this area was once a beautiful marsh wetland now totally destroyed.
-How do we ensure the rules are being implemented when the implementer turns deaf ear and blind eye to the issue in its own personal interest?
+Thirdly the environment conservation act strongly emphasizes the protection of marsh wetlands and this area was once a beautiful marsh wetland now totally destroyed.
+How do we ensure the rules are being implemented when the implementer turns a deaf ear and blind eyes to the issue in its own personal interest?
 Nepotism may be in practice?

-If preserving, social, spiritual and agricultural lands are important, taking such authoritative actions outside law needs a better dealing and a tough system.
-Else any one will be encouraged to do the same.
-I may be interested to dig and excavate any where too!
+If preserving social, spiritual and agricultural lands are important, taking such misguided authority outside law needs a better dealing and a tough action.
+Else anyone will be encouraged to do the same.
+I may be interested to dig and excavate anywhere too!

-When my father complained of allowing this excavation in that spiritual area.
+When my father complained of allowing this excavation in the area we consider a heritage.
 The park manager has sent a team to investigate the work site of my father who was constructing a toilet for the temple from woods and stones already available.

-The park manager tells my father that fine for using timbers for house in Lhakhang will range from Nu5000 to Nu50,000 which he will decide while he says the fine to the person who is illegally excavating and destroying the spiritual site may have to pay only Nu16000.
-I don’t understand, what is and how the rule book reads for this matter?
+The park manager tells my father that the fine for using timbers for a house in Lhakhang will range from Nu5000 to Nu50,000 which he will decide while he says the fine to the person who is illegally excavating and destroying the heritage site may have to pay only Nu16000.
+I don’t understand, what is and how the rulebook reads for this matters?

-I am quite amused what this park manager is up to?
-I call up on national media and other concerned authorities to do a constructive and thorough investigation on this matter.
+I am quite amused with what this park authority is up to?
+I call upon national media and other concerned authorities to do a constructive and thorough investigation on this matter.
 In the similar matter, the park also allowed to dig out a stone bed, which can be a natural heritage of the community.
-A rock bed, which was never touched until now, is being destroyed just because of management failure of the park, while there are plenty of stone available in all other places, even in private fields which can be good for farming as well as for stones.
+A rocky terrain, which was never touched until now, is being destroyed just because of management failure of the park, while there are plenty of stone available in all other places, even in private fields which can be good for farming as well as for stones.

-I wonder if the situation in Ura is this acute for stones that the park has to allow excavation in areas of environmental and cultural importance that actually needs protection for future?
+I wonder if the situation of stone supply in Ura is facing any acute shortage that the park has to allow excavation in areas of environmental and cultural importance, which actually needs protection for future?